robolab-pavia/slr-kit/README.md

 - Find an acronym for the program.
 - Implement a graphical interface based on Tkinter.
 - Split the logging between debug and useful info that can be used to profile the efficiency of the classification.

+# Possible efficient workflow to use FA.WO.C.

+## Manual workflow

+- stage 1: mark words either being NOISE or postponed (look for trivial noise words, such as "however, thus, require, ...")
+- stage 2: classify the postponed words as either NOISE or RELEVANT
+- stage 3: classify the relevant words as keywords or not

+In all the stages, mark NOT-RELEVANT words if needed.

+## Possible automatic stages

+- probably stage 1 could be made automatic